 Seasons

-Washington Men's Camerata weaves a tapestry of emotions in a concert encompassing the elements.
-Experience the blossoming melodies of spring and warm harmonies of summer to the reflective tones of autumn and crystalline notes of winter.
-The chorus takes listeners on a journey through the changing tides of time with the music of Morley, Vaughan Williams, Schubert, Hindemith, and Mendelssohn Bartholdy; plus contemporary composers like Augusta Read Thomas, Stephen Paulus, and Morten Lauridsen.
-Join the Camerata on this musical exploration traversing Czech folk songs, German lieder, English sonnets and more, reflecting the varied stages of love and life!
+Washington Men's Camerata traverses the changing tides of time through folk songs, lieder, madrigals, and more.
+Experience the blossoming melodies of spring and warm harmonies of summer––the reflective tones of autumn and crystalline notes of winter.
+The chorus takes listeners through a tapestry of emotions with the music of Vaughan Williams, Schubert, Hindemith, Morley, and Mendelssohn; plus contemporary composers like Augusta Read Thomas, Stephen Paulus, and Morten Lauridsen.
+Read our press release for more information.

 Washington Men’s Camerata is proud to be part of an arts cohort that supports the needs of its community!
-That’s why we’ve made our concerts free to all students and now, during these difficult times, to unemployed civil servants.
+That’s why we’ve made our concerts free to all students and, during these difficult times, to unemployed civil servants.
 Music is for everyone, and we want to be sure it’s accessible to all, especially those most in need of its soothing benefits and uplifting powers.
-Please email or call us with your ticket requests.
+RSVP free by selecting Student or Community Access tickets.

 945 G Street NW, Washington, DC 20001